zirain/playground/istio/misc/RM.md

   - Stop publishing `latest` tags
   - Update istio/release-builder branch changes from `master` to new release in build.sh, publish.sh and manifests.

- - [x] Merge PRs from STEP 4.
+ - [ ] Merge PRs from STEP 4.
 Wait for the new build images to be created at https://gcr.io/istio-testing/build-tools.
 **WARNING -- DO NOT MERGE** Merge the PRs created by it, EXCEPT FOR ONE!
-As part of the istio/istio pull request post-submits, a new PR will be created in the istio/common-files repo with a title like: `Automator: update build-tools image@release-1.26 in istio/common-files@release-1.26`.
+As part of the istio/istio pull request post-submits, a new PR will be created in the istio/common-files repo with a title like: `Automator: update build-tools image@release-1.27 in istio/common-files@release-1.27`.
 The work in this PR is only a portion of Step 5, and merging it will cause issues with reverting the repos to the main branch common-files. **CLOSE THIS PR**.
 (Closed https://github.com/istio/common-files/pull/1174)

 ## Automation Step 5